gennaro-tedesco/nvim-jqx/README.md

 |`<CR>`       | go to key location in file
 |X            | query values of key under cursor
 |`<Esc>`      | close floating window

+Try it out directly with `nvim test.json -c JqxList`.

 ## Customisation
 If you prefer key-mappings rather than commands simply bind